Sarah Fitz-Claridge, 2021

 We will need to compare the way in which different human societies raise their children, and to choose what appears to work best.

-Erm, pragmatism/effectiveness (vs making the philosophical argument from fallibilism and taking children seriously as persons with minds, ideas, wishes, etc.).
-See my talk given at the Oxford Karl Popper Society: Taking Children Seriously: a new view of children.
+In the above quotation, the author seems to be making a pragmatic argument, as opposed to making the philosophical argument from fallibilism and taking children seriously as persons with minds, ideas, wishes, etc. See my talk given at the Oxford Karl Popper Society: Taking Children Seriously: a new view of children for more on this.

 He lumps us in with animals in the section on natural selection –